exponea/exponea-ios-sdk/Documentation/PAYMENT.md

 #### In-App Purchases

-In order to use the automatic payment tracking, the Exponea SDK needs to set the BillingClient class listeners.
+In order to use the automatic payment tracking, the Exponea SDK needs to add observers in the SKPaymentQueue to interacts with the server-side payment queue.

-All In-App Purchase will handle all the purchases made inside the app using the Google Play Store.
+All In-App Purchase will handle all the purchases made inside the app using the Apple Store.
 After capture the purchased item, it will be send to the database in order to be flushed and send to the Exponea API.

-The listeners can be activate or deactivated by setting the `automaticSessionTracking` property in Exponea Configuration.
+The observers can be activate or deactivated by setting the `automaticSessionTracking` property in Exponea Configuration.

 Purchase events contain all basic information about the device (OS, OS version, SDK, SDK version and device model) combined with additional purchase attributes brutto, item_id and item_title.
 Brutto attribute contains price paid by the player.
 Attribute item_title consists of human-friendly name of the bought item (e.g. Silver sword) and item_id corresponds to the product identifier for the in-app purchase.